 40 healthy elite college athletes used Apollo for physical recovery and performance in pre and post-exercise challenges.
 Each athlete’s biometrics (i.e. heart rate, HRV, blood pressure, blood glucose) and performance pre- and post-challenge were measured, with and without Apollo vibrations.

-Apollo improved HRV in 40 out of 40 athletes.
-Those athletes who had the lowest HRV at baseline showed the most significant net gain in HRV and experienced the most noticeable improvement in how they subjectively felt after using Apollo.
+Those athletes who had the lowest HRV at baseline showed the most significant net gain in HRV and experienced the most noticeable improvement in how they subjectively felt after using the Apollo wearable.

 - Improved how quickly athletes recovered from physical exercise, as measured by their heart rate (HR) and systolic blood pressure (SBP).
 On average, within 5 minutes of completing intense physical exercise, athlete’s HR and SBP lowered 10-15 points faster than their baseline recovery time when using Apollo following intense exercise.

 - Decreased the amount of glucose measured in the blood following a carbohydrate challenge when compared to baseline.
 This preliminary result is consistent with other activities that increase parasympathetic (rest and recover) activity in the nervous system, which generally improve insulin sensitivity allowing cells to take in glucose from the blood resulting in improved energy storage and utilization.

 - Enhanced the consistency of sustaining peak performance during intense workouts (e.g. athletes could perform more reps in the same amount of time consistently when using the Apollo wearable, compared to their baseline without it).